github-campus-advisors/Campus-Advisor-Training/Module 2/Module 2.3 Assignment.md

 # Module 2.3 Assignment

-Similar to the last exercise, you are going to make a change to this document, but you will make the change on the command line using your local repository.
-(Review Module 2.3 video for guidance)
+In this lesson, you learned how branches are used in the GitHub workflow.
+To complete this assignment, you’ll change this file on a different branch using the command line from your local repository by following the instructions below:

-You will do the following:
+1. Create a new branch named `assignment-edit` in your repository using the command line
-1. Create a new branch called `assignment-edit` on the command line of your local repository on your computer.
+2. Edit this file `Module 2.3 Assignment.md` by using a text editor to add your name on the first line above the title, then save your changes
-2. Edit this document, `Module 2.3 Assignment.md` by adding your name on the first line.
+3. Push your changes to GitHub from the command line (Need help pushing to GitHub?
+[Watch Module 2.1](https://youtu.be/R2bLo-KiYlU))
-3. Once you have edited `Module 2.3 Assignment.md`, push those changes to GitHub.
+4. Create a Pull Request on GitHub after you’ve pushed your changes to compare the two branches, then merge these changes into the `master` branch
-4. On GitHub create a Pull Request to merge these changes into the Master branch.
+5. Delete the `assignment-edit` branch after you’ve successfully merged your branch

-5. Delete the `assignment-edit` branch after the merge.
+## Submission

-Take a screenshot of your command line showing that you have committed and pushed your change and upload your screenshot to a new Issue titled `Module 2.3 Assignment`.
+To submit this assignment, create an issue titled `Module 2.3 Assignment` in this repository.
+In the issue, provide a screenshot of your command line showing the commands you used to complete this assignment, then proceed to the next section in this module.